Skype for Business Server Capacity Planning Calculator

 The Skype for Business Server Capacity Calculator helps you determine server requirements based on the number of users and the communication tools your organization uses.
 After you have determined your user profile and the functions you want to enable for your users, use the calculator to determine the number of servers, memory, and bandwidth you will need.
 This version of the calculator does not provide guidance for disk I/O requirements.

 You can benefit most from the calculator if you have accurate, detailed information about your specific user profile.
 For example, the percentage of voice-enabled users, average calls per user per hour, call duration, and the percentage of concurrent users in conferences can make a huge difference in server requirements.
 The accuracy of the recommendations created by the calculator depends on the accuracy of the information that you provide.

 Once you have used the Planning Tool and the Capacity Planning Calculator, you should simulate your proposed and planned load to ensure that Skype for Business Server will be adequately provisioned.
 To perform stress testing under a simulated load, use the Skype for Business Server Stress and Performance Tool documented at Skype for Business Server Stress and Performance Tool.

 Using the Capacity Calculator

 The calculator is a Microsoft Excel spreadsheet.
 Your input cells are colored orange.
-Default values are entered in the cells (such as 80,000 users in one pool with twelve Front End Servers), but you should change these values to match your organization's needs.
+Default values are entered in the cells (For Skype for Business Server 2015, 80,000 users in one pool with twelve Front End Servers, while for Skype for Business Server 2019, 106,000 users in one pool with sixteen Front End Servers), but you should change these values to match your organization's needs.